hindu-comm/weblogs/manasataramgini/2014/08/2014-08-03_the-fourth-story.md

 unusual neurological sequelae, raising questions about whether this approach might be the best thing to go forward with.
 More when I see you in person
-bahu modasva\!
+bahu modasva!
-lUtikA |
+lUtikA \|

 Somakhya responded:
-prIye lUtike\!
+prIye lUtike!
-avashyam asya pAShaNDasya nigUDhaM rahasyam uchChinatsi \!
+avashyam asya pAShaNDasya nigUDhaM rahasyam uchChinatsi !
 tava UrNa-jAle aryamaMstrAtaM bhava,
-somAkhya |
+somAkhya \|